GoJS API

 • Position and TreeVertex.comments around the vertex.

 This method should not walk the tree, since it is called for each TreeVertex in an indeterminate order.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Parameters